 The Internet of Medical Things (IoMT) is one of the fastest-growing markets, with a stunning expected annual growth rate of 24.4% by 2026.
 Looking at how IoMT helps healthcare improve patient care and reduce per-patient costs, it’s not surprising that providers are adopting this technology at full tilt.

 Not there yet?
 Don’t fret.
 With our eight years of hands-on experience in software development, including medtech and IoT, Relevant knows how to help you jump on the IoMT train.
-In this brief guide to IoMT solution development, we’ll share the knowledge and tips we’ve accumulated over the years.
+In this brief guide to IoMT development services, we’ll share the knowledge and tips we’ve accumulated over the years.

 Continue reading to discover IoMT benefits for the healthcare market, the most common use cases, and a proven way to develop an effective software solution your users will love.

 The IoMT stands for the Internet of Medical Things—an infrastructure of wirelessly connected devices, systems, software applications, and other technology solutions used in healthcare.
 Connected with each other through a cloud platform, they collect, process, and analyze heaps of data in real-time.

 IoMT isn’t new technology, but it is booming.
 In 2015 there were 4.5 billion IoT devices in healthcare, while now this number may have reached 20-30 billion.
 An average US hospital room has 15-20 connected devices, such as wearables and heart monitors.

 The IoMT and the technologies behind it, such as cloud computing and artificial intelligence (AI), benefit healthcare more and more each year.
 Some of the most prominent advantages are listed below.

 Improved patient care results in better treatment outcomes, and here’s how IoMT helps: